 One of the biggest issues for any online retailer is shopping cart abandonment.
-This is where a customer has selected a product or service, it’s in the digital cart, and then for one reason or another, they exit the website without completing the purchase.
+This is where a customer has selected a product or service in the digital cart, and they exit the website without completing the purchase for one reason or another.
 In fact, according to WeAreTop10, over 68 percent of all shopping carts are eventually abandoned.
 This results in $18 billion of lost sales annually.

-There are a number of reasons as to why shopping cart abandonment happens.
-From a customer having second-thoughts on making a purchase to finding the product for less on a different website, every single time a customer abandons their shopping cart it represents lost revenue.
+There are several reasons why shopping cart abandonment happens.
+From a customer having second thoughts on purchasing to finding the product for less on a different website, every time a customer abandons their shopping cart, it represents lost revenue.
 That is exactly why it is so critical to slash shopping cart abandonment.

 Here are eight ways any online e-commerce site can go about improving the site’s shopping cart abandonment issues.